adster93/hobbymining/pages/miners/antminer-s5.md

 summary: The Bitmain Antminer S5 is Bitmain Tech's second newest version of its Antminer series of Bitcoin miners
 img: /img/miners/s5.jpg
 tags: [antminer]
+desc: The most in depth review of the Bitmain Antminer S5.
+Learn about its pros, cons, profitability, and more!
 ---

 ## Power Supply